Trade Union of Russian Citizens: Participation in rallies

-On December 17, 2011 in Moscow on Pushkinskaya Square a rally "FOR A UNIFIED POWER!" together with the People's Council organization, the Eurasian Youth Union, the parent movement "Family.
+On December 17, 2011, in Moscow on Pushkinskaya Square a rally "FOR A UNIFIED POWER!" together with the People's Council organization, the Eurasian Youth Union, the parent movement "Family.
 Love.
 Fatherland", Orthodox and military-patriotic associations – only about a thousand people, including groups that arrived from the Moscow Oblast, Tver Oblast, Ivanovo Oblast and Voronezh Oblast.

-And also the rally "Eurasian Union – Together Again" in the Alexander Park of St. Petersburg.
+The rally "Eurasian Union – Together Again" was held in the Alexander Park of St. Petersburg.

 On February 4, 2012, the Trade Union took part in the Anti-Orange rally on Poklonnaya Hill in Moscow.

 On February 18, 2012, the Trade Union of Russian Citizens took part in the 60-thousandth rally "For Great Russia" on Grecheskaya Square, near the Oktyabrskiy Big Concert Hall, in St. Petersburg.

 On April 21, 2012, a rally “For the Motherland, Faith, Sovereignty!”
 Was held on Pushkinskaya Square in Moscow, one of the organizers of which was the Trade Union of Russian Citizens together with the People's Cathedral, the Party of Business and other patriotic organizations.
 About one and a half thousand people who came to the center of Moscow spoke out against the abuse of faith, the destruction of the family and the collapse of the country's economy.

 On August 11, 2012, activists of the organization came to a rally dedicated to the 75th anniversary of the beginning of the Great Terror in T-shirts with portraits of Stalin.